jacob-swanson/personal-site/_posts/2020-09-24-making-a-btrfs-swapfile.md

 Create and format the file.
 The file must be fully allocated and not contain any holes.
-For the size of the file, I follow Red Hat’s recommendation of 20% of your system ram.
+For the size of the file, I follow Red Hat's recommendation of 20% of your system ram.
 I have 8GB of ram, which I rounded up to 2GB of swap.

 ```